-French 75 Cocktail Recipe
+French 75 Cocktail

-- 3 to 4 lemons, preferably organic
+- 3 or more lemons preferably organic

-- 1⁄2 cup (4 ounces or 118 ml) Cognac (VS or VSOP)
+- 1/2 cup Cognac (VS or VSOP)

 - 2 cups ice cubes

-- One 750-ml bottle Champagne, chilled
+- 1 (26-ounce) bottle Champagne chilled

-- 4 long strips lemon zest, preferably organic
+- 4 long strips lemon zest preferably organic

-- 1. Before squeezing the lemons for their juice, use a sharp vegetable peeler to zest the lemon into long strips, taking care to avoid the bitter white pith beneath the zest.
+- Before squeezing the lemons for their juice, use a sharp vegetable peeler to zest the lemon into long strips, taking care to avoid the bitter white pith beneath the zest.
 Then squeeze enough lemons to yield 1 ⁄ 3 cup (3 ounces or 80 ml) freshly squeezed lemon juice.

-- 3. Divvy the mixture among 6 flutes, filling each glass about 2/3 full.
+- Divvy the mixture among 6 flutes, filling each glass about 2/3 full.
 (If you prefer a less sweet cocktail, start by filling a glass 1/2 full.)
 Top off each flute with Champagne, garnish with the lemon zest, and serve ice cold.